TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot

 \paragraph{Future prediction in robotics.} Prior studies have investigated leveraging future prediction to improve policy learning~\cite{bharadhwaj2024gen2act, chen2024igor, ye2024latent, guo2024prediction}.
 SuSIE~\cite{black2023zero} bases its control policy on a predicted future keyframe produced by InstructPix2Pix~\cite{brooks2023instructpix2pix}, whereas UniPi~\cite{du2024learning} models inverse dynamics across two generated frames.
 These approaches rely on a single-step future prediction to guide action selection, failing to fully capture the complexity of physical dynamics.
 Furthermore, denoising the final predicted image is time-consuming and results in reduced control frequency.
 GR-1~\cite{wu2023unleashing} generates future frames and actions in an autoregressive manner.
 However, it produces only one image per forward pass, and its prediction quality trails behind diffusion-based techniques.
 Seer~\cite{tian2024predictive} proposes an end-to-end framework that predicts actions by applying inverse dynamics models conditioned on forecasted visual states.
-VPP~\cite{hu2024video} employs representations fine-tuned from video foundation models to build a generalist robotic policy.
-In contrast, our TriVLA incorporates a fine-tuned video foundation model as an additional System 3 within the dual-system VLM-based VLA architecture.
+VPP~\cite{hu2024video} employs representations fine-tuned from video models to build a generalist robotic policy.
+In contrast, our TriVLA integrates Episodic Multimodal Perception and Episodic Dynamics Perception to provide both high-level reasoning and dynamic predictive representations.
 This enables prediction of sequential future frames while maintaining high-level reasoning, thereby more effectively guiding policy learning.